Support Us Button Widget

 Through the decades, Red Lobster added fan favorite menu items and specials.
 It introduced popcorn shrimp in 1974, and Cheddar Bay Biscuits hit the menu in 1992.
 The all-you-can-eat Endless Shrimp promotion began in 2004, but it led to $11 million in losses in the third quarter of 2023.

-Despite several closures in Central Florida, there are no current plans to close the Lakeland location at 3706 US Hwy.
-98 N. near the Lakeland Square Mall.
+Despite several closures in Central Florida, the Lakeland location at 3706 US Hwy.
+98 N. near the Lakeland Square Mall is still alive and well.
 Want to get a glimpse inside the original restaurant?
 It’s now paying homage to its seafood roots as Lakeland Fishing Outfitters Tackle Shop — just look for the building with the sealife murals on Lake Parker.

 More from LALtoday